 Other types of lottery

 The Gambling Act 2005 regulates a number of other types of lottery, although we are only responsible for registering small society lotteries.

 The National Lottery is the largest lottery scheme in the UK.
-The operator is licensed and regulated by the National Lottery Commission, who ensure that their competitions are run in accordance with the licence terms and conditions and the relevant legal requirements.
+The operator is licensed and regulated by the Gambling Commission, who ensure that its competitions are run in accordance with the licence terms and conditions and the relevant legal requirements.

 Large society lotteries

 Any non-commercial society that organises a single lottery expected to raise more than £20,000, or multiple lotteries raising more than £250,000 in a calendar year, must hold a lottery operating licence issued by the Gambling Commission.

 Incidental lotteries held entirely at events (such as where tickets are only sold at and during the event), where all the money raised from the lottery goes to purposes that are not for private or commercial gain, do not need to

 be registered or licensed, as long as they comply with certain statutory criteria.

 Private society, work or residents' lotteries are those where tickets are only sold to society members, workers in or residents

 of a premises.
 For example, a weekly raffle where tickets are sold only to the residents of a residential care home, or an office sweepstake.